 Zhang’s travels took him west where he settled for a time in the Wudang Mountains.
 Wudang has been home to Taoist Monasteries for centuries.
 It is here where he combines his knowledge from the “external” martial arts with his knowledge of the “internal” philosophies to develop the internal martial arts.
 We know this because thankfully Zhang Sanfeng was a prolific writer and recorded his thinking in five books!

-As tai chi legend has it, Zhang watched a bird and snake fight and was awestruck by the calm composure that the snake held under the birds relentless and aggressive attack.
+As this tai chi origin story relates; Zhang watched a bird and snake fight and was awestruck by the calm composure that the snake held under the birds relentless and aggressive attack.
 And then, in a single move, the snake unleashed all of it’s power to end the battle.
 He dedicated himself to the development of a non-violent form of practice or soft “internal martial art” that relied on energies from within.
 His efforts were based on medical knowledge and Taoist philosophy and resulted in the development of a series of 72 external movements that embodied internal development.
 This style of tai chi is still practiced in Wudang Mountains to this day.

-The First Three Tai Chi Legends – Disciples of Zhang Sanfeng
+The First Three Tai Chi Origin Legends – Disciples of Zhang Sanfeng

 Tai Chi Legend Wang Zongyue